Data-driven Vector-measurement-sensor Selection based on Greedy Algorithm: Results and Discussions

 \subsection{PIV measurement}

 The reduced-order PIV data are reconstructed by sparse sensors that are chosen by several methods.
-Here, the PIV data for flows around airfoils are adopted, and the truncated POD modes $r$ are preconditioned.
-The extended convex approximation method is called a convex (vector) method, for brevity.
-The greedy algorithm for scalar-measurement and vector-measurement sensors of $u$ and $v$ field is applied.
-These methods are called a greedy (vector), a greedy ($u$-scalar), and a greedy ($v$-scalar) methods for brevity.
+Further, the PIV data for flows around airfoils are adopted, and the number of POD modes is predetermined.
+Here, the number of POD modes $r$ increase as that of sensors $p$ increases ($r=ps$).
+The extended convex approximation method is called the convex (vector) method, for brevity.
+The greedy algorithm for vector-measurement and scalar-measurement sensors of $u$ and $v$ fields is applied.
+These methods are called the greedy (vector), greedy ($u$-scalar), and greedy ($v$-scalar) methods for brevity.

-Fig. \ref{fig:error} shows the relationship between the reconstruction error $e$ and the number of sensors $p$, obtained by full observation (a black solid line with close circle), random selection (a gray solid line with close circle), convex (vector) (a blue solid line with close circle), greedy (vector) (a red solid line with close circle), greedy ($u$-scalar) (a red dot line), and greedy ($v$-scalar) methods (a red solid line).
-The reconstruction is based on the linear least squares method and it is written with the $C$ matrix as follows:
+Fig.~\ref{fig:error} shows the relationship between the reconstruction error $e$ and the number of sensors $p$, obtained by full observation (a black solid line with closed circles), random selection (a gray solid line with closed circles), convex (vector) (a blue solid line with closed circles), greedy (vector) (a red solid line with closed circles), greedy ($u$-scalar) (a red dotted line), and greedy ($v$-scalar) methods (a red solid line).
+The reconstruction error $e$ is introduced for quantitative evaluation of flowfield reconstruction: